Thai islands with great appeal, Ko Samui or Phi Phi Islands?

 With hundreds of islands spread across the Gulf of Thailand and the Andaman Sea, Thailand has some of the world’s most beautiful and tropical beaches.
 Thanks to varying degrees of growth and tourism, islands are perfectly suited for backpackers, party-goers, honeymooners, families and almost every traveler sort.
 It can be really hard to pick the perfect Thailand island.

-Below is a breakdown of what to expect and how to find one that is perfect for your next trip on several major islands.
+Below is a breakdown of what to expect and how to find Thai islands for your next trip on several major islands.
 Next, to help you get started, when you start preparing your Thai island getaway, there are three important things to keep in mind:

 - Test when Monsoon Season will arrive.
 No Island Getaway is fun in the pouring rain before you book it, so do your homework before you go and schedule your trip accordingly!
 Monsoon patterns tend to vary from region to region.
 Rains are generally the greatest for islands along the Andaman coast between April and November (Phuket, Phi Phi Islands, Koh Lanta), while islands in the province of Rayong (Koh Samet, Man Islands) and the province of Trat (Koh Chang, Koh Kood) have the highest rainfall between May and October.
 Between late August to December, the Gulf Coast (Koh Samui, Koh Phangan, Koh Tao) receives its best monsoons.